 Is Hep C Different In Women And Men?

 Hepatitis C is a virus that affects the liver, and it can be caught by anyone, regardless of their sex or gender.
 However, women do have a slight advantage when dealing with a hep C infection.
 When a person first comes into contact with the hep C virus, they develop an acute infection.
 An acute hepatitis c infection can last anywhere from two weeks to six months.
-Generally, women are able to fend off the virus more effectively(opens in a new tab) than men during this period.
+Generally, (opens in a new tab) than men during this period.
 It's believed that this might be because estrogen, a female hormone, can act as an antiviral.
 This means that premenopausal women have a slightly higher chance of clearing the virus naturally than men.
 However, after menopause, when estrogen levels decrease, women become more susceptible to developing a chronic hepatitis C infection.

 A chronic infection can cause long-term health complications if left untreated, like liver damage, liver disease, or liver cancer.
 In severe cases, this could lead to the need for a liver transplant, and potentially, liver failure.
 Premenopausal women still do see benefits here, as estrogen has been shown to protect the liver and slow damage caused by the disease.
 Luckily, with prompt and proper treatment, 95% of people with hepatitis C can be cured!

 When it comes to hep C symptoms, female and male patients typically have the same experience.
 Symptoms of hepatitis C include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and dark urine.
 However, it can take some time to develop symptoms, making testing especially important.

 How Is The Hepatitis C Virus Transmitted?